-These condensed interim consolidated financial statements have been prepared on an accrual basis and are based on historical cost basis except for certain financial instruments which are measured at their fair value as explained in the accounting policies set out below.
+These condensed interim consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments which are measured at their fair value as explained in the accounting policies set out below.
 In addition, these condensed interim consolidated financial statements have been prepared using the accrual basis of accounting except cash flow information.